AlexGO42/galaxev_pipeline/README.rst

-- ``create_images.py`` : Once the magnitude tables have been calculated, this program generates synthetic images for each broadband filter at a given pixel scale, implementing an adaptive smoothing length equal to the 16th nearest neighbor (e.g. Torrey et al. 2015).
+- ``create_images.py`` : Once the magnitude tables have been calculated, this program generates synthetic images for each broadband filter at a given pixel scale, implementing an adaptive smoothing length equal to the Nth nearest neighbor (usually N=16, e.g. Torrey et al. 2015).

 Requires numpy, matplotlib, scipy, h5py, astropy.